 My beloved 1994 E500.
 Where do I start?
 I have always adored German cars.
 One of my first cars was a 1986 Volkswagen GTI.
-First year of four way disc brakes!
+First year with four way disc brakes!
 I learned out to drive a manual transmission on that car.
 They were like legos.
 I had other friends who enjoyed Volkswagens.
 Good times.

 I acquired this fine 1994 E500 around May 2010 with 108,000 miles.
 It previously lived in Hawaii, Connecticut and in Illinois before I had it shipped to New Jersey.
-For six years now I have taken lovely care of this amazing vehicle.
+For seven years now I have taken lovely care of this amazing vehicle.
 Only driven in the summer.
 Lovingly stored in a garage for winter.
 I joke with people and say, “I have no kids, this is my baby”.
 Take a look at the Carfax from 2010 when I bought it, a much more recent AutoCheck, and even more photographs on this Dropbox album.

 Enjoy This Legendary Vehicle Today